Learning and Development Workshops For Health Care

-This “Leading the Team” programme from Mobile Team Challenge has become the defacto standard across 52 RAF bases in the UK as well as Afghanistan, Cyprus, Falklands and several overseas stations, including the RAF Red Arrows Display Team, where over 3,000 RAF personnel have participated in the MTC experience of learning how to Lead their Teams.
+This “Leading the Team” programme from Mobile Team Challenge has become the defacto standard across 52 RAF bases in the UK as well as Afghanistan, Cyprus, Falklands and several overseas stations, including the RAF Red Arrows Display Team, where over 5,000 RAF personnel and 4,000 NHS employees have participated in the MTC experience of learning how to Lead their Teams.

 - Learn how to Inspire and motivate team members to appreciate the diversity of individuals within the team